 A Complete Platform For MEMS Design

 Coventor’s MEMS+ and Analyzer provide a powerful platform for MOEMS design and addresses the critical design challenges which cannot be solved using general FEM tools.
 Using this platform, designers may simulate the complex multi-physics of the actuation and sensing mechanisms together with the electronics and MEMS package.
 Furthermore, Monte-carlo analyses can be used to study and improve manufacturing yield.

 This methodology has numerous advantages.
-First, engineers do not need to create a reduced-order or equivalent models from FEM and/or analytical expressions, as underlying physics of the MEMS optical device are included in the MEMS+ high order elements.
+First, engineers do not need to hand craft reduced-order or equivalent models from FEA or analytical expressions; all essential physics of the MOEMS are included in the MEMS+ model.
 This saves valuable time and resources.
 Second, rapid exploration of process and design variations is possible, because the MEMS+ models are fully parametric and simulate extremely fast compared to conventional FEA models.
-Third, by utilizing a platform that integrates with best-in-class simulators like Cadence Spectre and/or Matlab/Simulink, engineers have access to the best combination of accuracy and capacity.
-As Coventor, Cadence and the Mathworks all make speed and capacity improvements to their individual algorithms, the benefits multiply.
-Going forward, users can expect simulation performance to scale exponentially.
+Third, by utilizing a platform that integrates with best-in-class simulators like MATLAB, Simulink, and Cadence Spectre, engineers have access to the best combination of accuracy and capacity.
+As Coventor, Mathworks and Cadence all make speed and capacity improvements to their tools, the benefits multiply.
+Going forward, users can expect simulation performance to exceed their growing demands.

 Design Optimization of MEMS 2D Scanning Mirrors with High Resonant Frequencies, Ma,W., Chan,H.Y., Wong,C.C., Chan,Y.C., Tsai,C.J., Lee,F.C.S., MEMS 2010